IttsGod/CS-Skin-Investment-Calculator/README.md

 First, make sure you have Python 3 and pip installed.
 Then install the required packages

-Open your cmd and execute the following commands: pip install requests beautifulsoup4 openpyxl forex-python
+Open your cmd and execute the following command:
+`pip install requests beautifulsoup4 openpyxl forex-python`

 Now do the Steps required for the Excel file above Then, run the update.py file